Tufayl ibn al-Harith

-Tufayl ibn al-Harith was a companion of Muhammad and stepson of Abu Bakr.
+Tufayl ibn al-Harith was a companion of the Islamic prophet Muhammad and stepson of the first Rashidun caliph Abu Bakr.

 Biography

 He was the son of al-Harith ibn Sakhbara, who was from the Azd tribe, and Umm Ruman bint Amir, who was from the al-Harith tribe of the Kinana group.

-The family migrated to Mecca, where his father became the ally of Abu Bakr.
+The family migrated to Mecca, where his father became an ally of Abu Bakr.
 Soon afterwards, al-Harith died, leaving Tufayl and his widowed mother completely dependent on Abu Bakr.
-Abu Bakr married Umm Ruman c.601.
+Abu Bakr married Umm Ruman c.
+601.

 Tufayl was the owner of the slave Amir ibn Fuhayra, whom he later sold to his stepfather.

-When their mother emigrated to Medina in 622, Tufayl and his brother Abdulrahman remained in Mecca.
+When their mother emigrated to Medina in 622, Tufayl and his half-brother Abdulrahman remained in Mecca.